vippsas/vipps-ecom-api/vipps-ecom-api.md

 We recommend using the following _optional_ HTTP headers for all requests to the Vipps eCom API.
 These headers provide useful metadata about the merchant's system, which help Vipps improve our services, and also help in investigating problems.

-Please use self-explanatory values that uniquely identify the system (and plugin).
+**Important:** Please use self-explanatory, human readable and reasonably short values that uniquely identify the system (and plugin).

 | Header                        | Description                                  | Example value       |
 | ----------------------------- | -------------------------------------------- | ------------------- |